Myles Straw Player Props: Guardians vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective 9.6 K/9, the second-best in the league.
+- The Braves' 3.68 team ERA ranks fourth across all MLB pitching staffs.

-- The Braves have the fourth-ranked team ERA among all MLB pitching staffs (3.66).
+- Braves pitchers combine to surrender the eighth-fewest home runs in baseball (90 total, 1.1 per game).

-- Braves pitchers combine to allow 89 home runs (1.1 per game), the ninth-fewest in the league.
+- Soroka makes the start for the Braves, his fourth of the season.
+He is 1-1 with a 6.89 ERA and 12 strikeouts in 15 2/3 innings pitched.

-- The Braves are sending Allard (0-0) to the mound for his second start of the season.
+- In his most recent appearance on Friday against the Miami Marlins, the righty went six innings, allowing three earned runs while surrendering five hits.

-- In his last appearance on Wednesday, the left-hander threw 4 2/3 scoreless innings against the Minnesota Twins while surrendering three hits.
+- In three games this season, the 25-year-old has a 6.89 ERA and 6.9 strikeouts per nine innings, while giving up a batting average of .266 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.